 Question of the Week

-Which one of the following diagnoses is most likely in this case?
+Which one of the following next steps is most appropriate for this patient?